Koç family: Third generation

 Mustafa Vehbi Koç, born in 1960 in Istanbul, was the eldest son of Rahmi Koç.
 He died on January 21, 2016, following a heart attack.
 He was educated in the Lyceum Alpinum Zuoz in Switzerland, and graduated in 1984 from George Washington University, US.
-After serving at various posts, this third generation member of the family was appointed president of Koç Holding in 2003.
+After working at various posts, this third generation member of the family was appointed president of Koç Holding in 2003.
 He was married to Caroline Giraud, the daughter of a Levantine family from İzmir.

 Mehmet Ömer Koç, born on March 24, 1962 in Ankara, is the second son of Rahmi Koç.
 He graduated from Robert College in Istanbul and Millfield School in Somerset, UK. Ömer was educated first at the Georgetown University, Washington D.C., and then obtained his BA in Ancient Greek and his MBA from Columbia University, New York.
 After working in several posts in the Koç group companies, he is currently chairman of Koç Holding, replacing his brother Mustafa, who died in 2016.

 Ali Yıldırım Koç, born on April 2, 1967 in Istanbul, is the youngest son of Rahmi Koç.
 After finishing high school at Harrow School, London, he received his B.A. in 1989 from Rice University, Houston, Texas, followed by his MBA from Harvard Business School in 1997.
 After working in various companies in the US and in the Koç Group, he became chief executive of Koç Holding's information technologies group.
 He married Nevbahar Demirağ.
 He was the 37th chairman of the Turkish sports club Fenerbahçe SK.

 İpek Kıraç, born on November 29, 1984, is the daughter of Suna and İnan Kıraç.
 She graduated from the Koç School in 2002 and received her degree in Biology from Brown University in 2007.
-Between 2012 and 2021, she served as CEO of Sirena Marine Maritime Industry and Trade Inc. She currently chairs the board of directors of the Koç School and serves on the boards of trustees of Koç University and the Galatasaray Education Foundation, as well as on both the board of directors and board of trustees of the Educational Volunteers Foundation of Turkey (TEGV).
+Between 2012 and 2021, she was CEO of Sirena Marine Maritime Industry and Trade Inc. She chairs the board of directors of the Koç School and is on the boards of trustees of Koç University and the Galatasaray Education Foundation, as well as on both the board of directors and board of trustees of the Educational Volunteers Foundation of Turkey (TEGV).